riscv-tacit/tacit/README.md

-# TACIT: Timing Accurate Core Instruction Trace
+# TACIT: Timestamp Annotated Core Instruction Trace

 A submodule of chipyard.